StackVista/tcptracer-bpf/README.md

 The object file can be found in `ebpf/tcptracer-ebpf.o`.
 It will be also embedded to `ebpf/tcptracer-ebpf.go` - this is how the file will end up in run-time.

+So if you change `/tcptracer-bpf.c` you should build the `ebpf/tcptracer-ebpf.go` and commit it.

 ## Run locally

 ```